zhampel/rot-inv-conv/README.md

 To train and test a model on a set of images,
 ```
 python scripts/train.py -c config.yml
-python scripts/test_single.py  -c config.yml -m model1
+python scripts/test_batch.py  -c config.yml -m model1 -n 1000
 ```
-where the YAML config file is specified via the `-c` flag, and the model to test is given by `-m`.
+where the YAML config file is specified via the `-c` flag, the model to test is given by `-m`, and the `-n` supplies the number of images to test.
 The directory structure of the image data set must look like the following:
 ```
 dataset/